commands

 PS C:\> Update-DbaInstance -ComputerName SQL1, SQL2 -Restart -Path \\network\share -Confirm:$false

-Updates all applicable SQL Server installations on SQL1 and SQL2 with the most recent patch.
+Updates all applicable SQL Server installations on SQL1 and SQL2 with the most recent patch (that has at least a "CU" flag).

 It will install latest ServicePack, restart the computers, install latest Cumulative Update, and finally restart the computer once again.